donnyslin/KCAT/README.md

  A Knowledge-Constraint Typing Annotation Tool

 ## Entity Linking
-deploy entity linking system by [Improving Entity Linking by Modeling Latent Relations between Mentions](https://github.com/lephong/mulrel-nel) replace the source ".py" code with our ".py" code in directory "EL", run test.py to run the api.
+deploy entity linking system by [Mulrel](https://github.com/lephong/mulrel-nel)

+replace the source ".py" code with our ".py" code in directory "EL", run test.py to run the api.
 Train the model by